 Place the cheese topped spaghetti dish inside a COLD oven.
 Turn on the oven and set the temperature to 375 degrees F. It is important that the oven to prevent breakage of your casserole dish.
 The dish is cold, since the dish just came out of the refrigerator.
 You want the dish temperature to come up with the oven.

-Bake the spaghetti for 30-45 minutes, or until the spaghetti is warmed through.
+Bake the spaghetti for 30 to 45 minutes, or until the spaghetti is warmed through.

 If the spaghetti is warm, but the cheese isn’t browned enough (Trust me the flavor is in the brown!)

-Turn on the broiler and broil until the cheese is golden brown, about 2-4 minutes.
+Turn on the broiler and broil until the cheese is golden brown, about 2 to 4 minutes.

 Carefully take the dish out of the oven.
 Cut into chunks like you would lasagna to serve.

 Now your spaghetti from the night before has taken on a brand new identity that perhaps even your pickiest eater will love!
-It’s quick, simple and perfect for a weeknight!
+Baked spaghetti is quick, simple and perfect for a weeknight!